LOADALL: Usage

 Because LOADALL did not perform any checks on the validity of the data loaded into processor registers, it was possible to load a processor state that could not be normally entered, such as using real mode (PE=0) together with paging (PG=1) on 386-class CPUs.

 An in-circuit emulator (ICE) is a tool used for low-level debugging.
 On Intel 80386, asserting the undocumented pin at location B6 causes the microprocessor to halt execution and enter ICE mode.
 The microprocessor saves its entire state to an area of memory isolated from normal system memory.
-The layout of this area is suitable for LOADALL instruction, and this instruction is used by ICE code to return to normal execution.
+The layout of this area is suitable for the LOADALL instruction, and this instruction is used by ICE code to return to normal execution.

 In later processors, this evolved into System Management Mode (SMM).
 In SMM, the RSM instruction is used to load a full CPU state from a memory area.
 The layout of this memory area is similar to one used by the LOADALL instruction.
 386-style LOADALL instruction can be executed on 486 too, but only in SMM mode.
-In later processors, RSM instruction, with a different encoding, took its role.
+In later processors, the RSM instruction, with a different encoding, took its role.

 Microsoft's Codeview 3.0 and Borland's Turbo Debugger 2.0 correctly decode 286 and 386 LOADALL instructions.

 As the two LOADALL instructions were never documented and do not exist on later processors, the opcodes were reused in the AMD64 architecture.
 The opcode for the 286 LOADALL instruction, 0F05, became the AMD64 instruction SYSCALL; the 386 LOADALL instruction, 0F07, became the SYSRET instruction.
 These definitions were implemented even on Intel CPUs with the introduction of the Intel 64 implementation of AMD64.